godotengine/godot-docs/tutorials/step_by_step/file_system.rst

 Godot stores resources to disk.
 Anything, from a script, to a scene or a PNG image is a resource to the engine.
-If a resource contains properties that referece other resources on disk, the path to that resource is included.
+If a resource contains properties that reference other resources on disk, the path to that resource is included.
 If it has sub-resources that are built-in, the resource is saved in a single file together with all the bundled sub-resources.
 For example, a font resource is often saved with the character textures